augchan42/augchan42.github.io/_posts/2025-05-14-Challenges-with-Passkey-Android.md

 - Things got tricky when I switched to a new development machine, which meant a new certificate fingerprint.
 This required an update to `assetlinks.json`, highlighting the need to manage fingerprints for all relevant build and signing configurations (debug, release, different development machines).
 - I further refined the file by cleaning up unused entries.
 It's crucial that only necessary associations are present.
 A key learning here was that _each specific app variant_ (e.g., `demo.debug` vs. `debug` vs. `release`) needs its own entry if its package name or signing certificate differs.

 > Getting `assetlinks.json` right is your first major checkpoint.
 Test it thoroughly for all app variants and build configurations.
-Small mistakes here cascade into significant headaches down the line.
+Small mistakes here can lead to significant problems later.

 You can typically host this file at `/.well-known/assetlinks.json` on your domain.

-### 2. The `UnicodeDecodeError` Saga: Serializing Binary Data
+### 2. Dealing with `UnicodeDecodeError`: Serializing Binary Data

 FIDO2 operations involve a lot of binary data.
 Getting this data from a Python backend to a JSON-consuming client requires careful handling.